Blockchain-Alchemy/GRAT/README.md

 In 2022, a unique series of events lead to the birth of GRAT!

 1. [Encode Club](https://Encode.club/) held a workshop in partnership with the [Tezos Foundation](https://Tezos.foundation/).
-    - [Lex](https://github.com/Dreitser) of [Blockchain Alchemy](https://BlockAlc.com/) was inspired to start something truly massive and dirsuptive - creating a better future for all.
+    - [Lex](https://github.com/Dreitser) of [Blockchain Alchemy](https://BlockAlc.com/) was inspired to start something truly massive and disruptive - creating a better future for all.
 2. [Scratch](https://scratch.mit.edu/) - an open-source project from MIT has become the world’s largest coding community for children, it allows young people to create digital stories, games, and animations.
     - Young people are the future.
 [Blockchain Alchemy](https://BlockAlc.com/) decided to invest in our future by building a tool that makes smart contract development accessible for all.

 ![Grat_Hi_sm](https://user-images.githubusercontent.com/2120817/169384681-09fd28aa-f04c-4281-94f4-03470bc1401e.gif)

 The name **GRAT** is based on the French verb for Scratch - **Gratter**.
-It combines the French origins of [Tezos](https://Tezos.com/) with the philosphy of [Scratch](https://scratch.mit.edu/) to be an inclusive tool for all ages and skill levels.
+It combines the French origins of [Tezos](https://Tezos.com/) with the philosophy of [Scratch](https://scratch.mit.edu/) to be an inclusive tool for all ages and skill levels.

 ![arthur1](https://user-images.githubusercontent.com/2120817/169395567-51933599-278c-4c37-972f-d7ed511522bc.png)